alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Google Scholar is a version of the Google search engine focused on scholarly works.^[Google Scholar, URL: <http://scholar.google.com/>.]
 Among the facilities it provides is an enumeration of the citations each work has received from the others in the database.
-While the automatically generated results can be somewhat approximate, researchers can get extra value from the service by setting up a profile and 'claiming' scholarly works.
+While the automatically generated results can be somewhat approximate, researchers can get extra value from the service by setting up a profile and 'claiming' their scholarly works.
-Having done so, a profile page is created that lists the works alongside the respective citation counts, and displays three aggregate statistics: the total count of citations the works have received, an *h*-index, and an i10-index, the latter being the number of works receiving at least 10 citations.
+Having done so, a profile page is created that lists the works alongside their respective citation counts;
+in addition, it provides three aggregate statistics: the total count of citations the works have received, an *h*-index, and an i10-index, the latter being the number of works receiving at least 10 citations.